-On April 17, 2017, the Corporation entered into the Mining Assignment and Option Agreement with Minera Vertiente del Sol SAC ("MVS") (the "Agreement") a subsidiary of Condor Resources Inc. ("Condor"), pursuant to which the Corporation has the sole and exclusive option to acquire 100% of the rights and interests in the Soledad Copper / Gold Project, Peru (the "Soledad Project"), subject to a 2% net smelter return royalty ("NSR").
-The closing date for the Agreement was June 23, 2017.
+On April 17, 2017, the Corporation entered into a Mining Assignment and Option Agreement ("Condor Option") with Minera Vertiente del Sol S.A.C. ("MVS") (the "Agreement"), a subsidiary of Condor Resources Inc. ("Condor"), pursuant to which the Corporation has the sole and exclusive option to acquire 100% of the rights and interests in the Soledad Copper/Gold Project, Peru (the "Soledad Project"), subject to a 2% net smelter return royalty ("NSR").
+The agreement was amended on March 18, 2019 and November 13, 2020, relating to the Soledad Project.

-The Corporation's option to acquire rights and interests in the Soledad Project is exercisable by issuing 500,000 common shares by June 23, 2018 (issued), making aggregate cash payments of USD \$5,375,000 as per the following schedule, and completing 12,500 meters of drilling on the Soledad Project (completed).
-During the year ended May 31, 2021, the Corporation renegotiated the payment schedule.
+The Condor Option is exercisable by issuing 500,000 common shares by June 23, 2018 (issued), making aggregate cash payments of US\$5,375,000, and completing 12,500 metres of drilling on the Soledad Project.
+During the year ended May 31, 2018, the Corporation fulfilled the 12,500 metres of exploration drilling requirement on the Soledad Project.

-5. Exploration and Evaluation Assets (Continued)
+5. Exploration and Evaluation Assets (continued)